MISP/misp-objects/README.md

 - [objects/covid19-dxy-live-city](objects/covid19-dxy-live-city/definition.json) - COVID 19 from dxy.cn - Aggregation by city.
 - [objects/covid19-dxy-live-province](objects/covid19-dxy-live-province/definition.json) - COVID 19 from dxy.cn - Aggregation by province.
 - [objects/cowrie](objects/cowrie/definition.json) - Cowrie honeypot object template.
+- [objects/cpe-asset](objects/cpe-asset/definition.json) - An asset which can be defined by a CPE.
+This can be a generic asset.
+CPE is a structured naming scheme for information technology systems, software, and packages.
 - [objects/credential](objects/credential/definition.json) - Credential describes one or more credential(s) including password(s), api key(s) or decryption key(s).
 - [objects/credit-card](objects/credit-card/definition.json) - A payment card like credit card, debit card or any similar cards which can be used for financial transactions.
 - [objects/crypto-material](objects/crypto-material/definition.json) - Cryptographic materials such as public or/and private keys.